spoonboy-io/morpheus-nodejs-task-plugin/README.md

 Note how we split the require statements from the main code?
 This simplifies processing the script on the Morpheus side.

 Note also, how we prefix our call for the Axios package?
 See how `require('axios');` becomes `require('morpheus/axios');`?
-This tells the task plugin to use the globally installed version of the module.
+This tells the task plugin to use the globally installed version of the module, and allows us to differentiate it from core Node.js modules such as `http`

 Running this task in Morpheus we should see the following task output:-